Temple Guiting, Gloucestershire

 Please note that the minimum stay for this property is 2 nights

-Cotswold Manor is listed with us by the managing agent Olivers Travels.
+Cotswold Manor is listed in affiliation with Olivers Travels.

 The 5-bedroom manor house has been privately owned since the 15th century and is steeped in English history.
 It has been beautifully refurbished and is now available as an exclusive home to rent for those seeking a discrete retreat away from city life.
 Set in approximately 14.5 acres, Cotswold Manor has wonderful views across the River Windrush, gently rolling fields and the manor’s own lake.
 For relaxation in an atmosphere of tranquillity and charm in a classic Cotswold village, Cotswold Manor is a wonderful place to stay, be it to spend time with friends and family.